SQLAlchemy 2.0 Documentation

 and Select.offset()

-Oracle 12c or above, and assuming the SELECT statement is not embedded within
+above, and assuming the SELECT statement is not embedded within a compound

-a compound statement like UNION.
-This syntax is also available directly by using
+statement like UNION.
+This syntax is also available directly by using the

 method.

-Changed in version 2.0: the Oracle dialect now uses
+Changed in version 2.0: the Oracle Database dialects now use FETCH FIRST N

 .